codeplaysoftware/portBLAS/doc/Gemm.md

 #else
 ```

-Next we have an `#if` directive for if we want to force naive `gemm` configurations.
+Next we have an `#if` directive for when we want to force naive `gemm` configurations.
 This is triggered by a cmake variable.
 You can see other examples like this in `arm_gpu.hpp` which does similar things for different values of the cmake variable `BLAS_MODEL_OPTIMIZATION` .

 ```c++
 if (_M <= 128 && _N <= 128 && _K <= 128) {